-- 53. Amicus Curiae disagrees, and argues that the proper remedy for the Defence's unpreparedness would have been for Counsel Stewart to request an adjournment, the reduced Stewart to the Appeals Chamber.
-To this, Counsel Stewart testified that though his Co-counsel strongly suggested requesting an adjournment, given the reduced schedule already agreed on and the Presiding Judge's resolve to start the trial on 3 February 2004, he made the strategic decision not to seek an adjournment at that juncture.
-Given the circumstances at the time, the Appeals Chamber agrees with the Prosecution that this decision was within the limits of professional judgement by counsel. - 54.
-In light of the foregoing, the Appeals Chamber concludes that Krajišnik's defence was not grossly unprepared to commence trial on 3 February 2004.
+53. Amicus Curiae disagrees, and argues that the proper remedy for the Defence's unpreparedness would have been for Counsel Stewart to request an adjournment,149 thereby putting the matter before the full Trial Chamber and potentially before the Appeals Chamber.150 To this, Counsel Stewart testified that though his Co-counsel strongly suggested requesting an adjournment,151 given the reduced schedule already agreed on and the Presiding Judge's resolve to start the trial on 3 February 2004, he made the strategic decision not to seek an adjournment at that juncture.152 Given the circumstances at the time, the Appeals Chamber agrees with the Prosecution that this decision was within the limits of professional judgement by counsel.153 b.
+Failure to utilise the pre-trial resources allocation properly

+54. In light of the foregoing, the Appeals Chamber concludes that Krajišnik's defence was not grossly unprepared to commence trial on 3 February 2004.
 Amicus Curiae has not demonstrated that the insufficient preparation of the Stewart Defence team at the beginning of the trial resulted in a miscarriage of justice.
 His argument is therefore dismissed.